Renato Corona: Chief Justice

 Chambers of Renato C. Corona in the Supreme Court of the Philippines building.

 On May 12, 2010, two days after the general election and a month before the end of President Gloria Macapagal Arroyo's term, Corona was appointed as the 23rd Chief Justice of the Supreme Court of the Philippines, succeeding Reynato Puno, who had reached the mandatory retirement age.

-His appointment was criticised by then president-elect Benigno Aquino III, who cited the constitutional prohibition on presidential appointments during the election period.
+His appointment was criticized by then president-elect Benigno Aquino III, who cited the constitutional prohibition on presidential appointments during the election period.
 The Supreme Court, however, ruled in March 2010 that the prohibition applied only to appointments in the executive branch.

 Supreme Court ruling

 The Supreme Court held that the election-period prohibition against presidential appointments did not apply to appointments to the Court.
 The ruling stated: "Had the framers intended to extend the prohibition contained in Section 15, Article VII to the appointment of members of the Supreme Court, they could have explicitly done so."